andiprasetyooo923-commits/verus-mining-andiencoe/VERUSC/README.md

 Please use this project in accordance with the licenses of the original software.

-All third-party software, copyrights, and licenses remain the property of their respective authors.
+All third-party software remains the property of its respective authors.

 ---